LiskArchive/lisk-legacy-docs/configuration.md

 ## Forging

-In order to enable your node to forge, you need first to insert some encrypted data into the config file under forging.delegates array.
+To enable your node to forge, you need first to insert some encrypted data into the config file under `forging.delegates` array.
 To encrypt your passphrase, we offer and recommend one of the following alternatives:

 - [Lisk Commander](/lisk-commander/user-guide/commands/commands.md) via `encrypt passphrase` command
 - [Cryptography module from Lisk Elements](/lisk-elements/user-guide/cryptography/cryptography.md)

 We explain further the first alternative.
 First, make sure you have installed Lisk Commander in a secure environment.
-Upon completion, please follow the commands below to generate the encryptedPassphrase:
+Upon completion, please follow the commands below to generate the encrypted passphrase:

 ```bash
 $ lisk